-Also pay attention for foul-smelling stool and nausea after eating foods with gluten as that’s likely to be your body trying to tell you something.
+Also pay attention to foul-smelling stools and nausea after eating foods with gluten, as that’s likely your body trying to tell you something.

 2. Keratosis Pilaris

-It can be easy to shrug keratosis pilaris off as it’s technically harmless, which is why it often gets missed as a symptom of gluten intolerance.
+It can be easy to shrug off a skin condition like keratosis pilaris, as it’s technically harmless, but that’s likely why it often gets missed as a reaction to gluten.

 3. Loss of Energy or Attention

 If you feel like your brain is foggy or fatigued after eating a meal with gluten, then you may be showing signs of gluten intolerance.
 Why?
 Well, brain fog and fatigue can happen because your body is working hard to remove a harmful substance, which takes away from your normal energy.
 (Allergic Living)

 4. Diagnosis of an Autoimmune Disease

 If you have been diagnosed with an autoimmune disease and are experiencing some of the other symptoms we’ve mentioned, the culprit for all could be a gluten intolerance.